 Where during any accounting period a change in the applicable rate of charges occurs, the charge payable may be adjusted by reference to the date on which the change is to take effect or by reference to the date on which the change is applied to any applicable account, whichever results in the lower charge.

-12. Prescribed rate of interest under the Act section 62(16)
+12. Prescribed rate of interest for s.
+62(16) of the Act

+(1) In this by-law —

+interest period means the period in respect of which payment is made or credit is given.

-For the purposes of the Act section 62(16), the rate at which interest is to be paid, or given credit for, by the corporation is 7.8%.
+(2) For the purposes of section 62(16) of the Act, the rate at which interest is to be paid, or given credit for, by the corporation is —

+(a) the rate that is equal to the RBA cash rate for the interest period; or

+(b) if there is more than one RBA cash rate for the interest period — the rate that is equal to the average of the RBA cash rates for that period.

+[By-law 12 inserted in Gazette 30 Mar 2009 p.
+1000-1.]

 Schedule 1 — Supply charges